 - People who have a consistent monthly income.

-- People who want one monthly payment instead of multiple.
+- Anyone who wants one monthly payment instead of multiple.

 - People who want to pay less interest on their student loans.